Jbleezy/BO2-Reimagined/README.md

 * Changed crafting hint string from "Building..." to "Crafting..."
 * Changed purchase hint string from "for" to "to take" on all maps
 * Changed pick up hint string from "for" to "to pick up" on all maps
+* Fixed not being destroyed correctly when placed at a bad spot

 ### Turbine
 * Rotated held model 90 degrees